browserpass/browserpass-legacy/ISSUE_TEMPLATE.md

 * Operating system + version:
 * Browser + version:
 * Information about the host app:
-  * If installed via package manager or downloaded from [releases](https://github.com/dannyvankooten/browserpass/releases) page, put a release version:
+  * If installed via package manager or downloaded from [releases](https://github.com/dannyvankooten/browserpass/releases) page, put a version:
 	  * If in doubt what version you have, download and re-install the latest version!
   * If built from sources, put a commit id (`$ git describe --always`):
 * Information about the browser extension: